When we got up this morning, I was pleasantly surprised by temps just

 Continuing uphill around the next little side drainage I arrive at a

 rocky point called Steele Creek Campground Vista aka Roark Bluff Vista.
-This is a great spot, and everyone I’ve met
+This is a great spot, everyone I’ve met

 on the trail (so far) are all here enjoying the view and resting up for the

-hike back down to the campground.
+hike back to the campground.
 Evidently

-this is as far as most people go before returning the way they came.
-I keep going up the trail after a little
+this is as far as most people go before returning.
+I keep going up the trail after a break enjoying the fabulous view to the

 west.